vanivk/vanivk/README.md

 - 👋 Hi, I’m @vanivk
 - 👀 I’m interested in working on .Net based applications
-- 🌱 I’m currently learning Angular and React with .Net 5
+- 🌱 I’m currently working on .net core and react
 - 💞️ I’m looking to collaborate working on .net web based apps
 - 📫 How to reach me : vanivk@gmail.com